Thomas O. Enders

 Thomas Ostrom Enders (November 28, 1931 – March 17, 1996) was an American diplomat.
-His father, Ostrom Enders, was president of the Hartford National Bank, and his uncle, John Franklin Enders, was the 1954 Nobel Laureate in Physiology or Medicine.
+His father, Ostrom Enders, was president of Hartford National Bank, and his uncle, John Franklin Enders, was the 1954 Nobel Laureate in Physiology or Medicine.

-In 1976, US President Gerald Ford nominated Enders as United States Ambassador to Canada; Enders held this post from February 17, 1976 to December 14, 1979.
-From 1979, he was United States Ambassador to the European Communities.
-President Ronald Reagan nominated Enders as Assistant Secretary of State for Inter-American Affairs; Enders held this office from June 23, 1981 to June 27, 1983.
+In 1976, US President Gerald Ford nominated Enders as the United States Ambassador to Canada.
+Enders held this post from February 17, 1976, to December 14, 1979.
+Between 1979 and 1981, he was the United States Ambassador to the European Communities.
+President Ronald Reagan nominated Enders as Assistant Secretary of State for Inter-American Affairs.
+Enders held office from June 23, 1981, to June 27, 1983.

-Reagan then named Enders US Ambassador to Spain, with Enders presenting his credentials to the Spanish government on September 15, 1983 and representing the U.S. in Spain until July 6, 1986.
+Reagan then named Enders to be the US Ambassador to Spain, with Enders presenting his credentials to the Spanish government on September 15, 1983, and representing the U.S. in Spain until July 6, 1986.
 Enders retired in 1986.
 He died in New York City on March 17, 1996.
 He is buried in Waterford, Connecticut.

 Background and early life

 Enders was born on November 28, 1931, in Hartford, Connecticut.
-He was educated at Yale University, where he was a member of the Scroll and Key society, receiving a B.A. in 1953; at the University of Paris, receiving a M.A. in 1955; and Harvard University, receiving a M.A. in 1957.
+Enders was a member of the class of 1949 of Phillips Exeter Academy.
+He then was educated at Yale University, where he was a member of the Scroll and Key society, receiving a B.A. in 1953.
+He received the Alpheus Henry Snow Prize awarded to the senior "who through the combination of intellectual achievement, character, and personality, shall be adjudged by the faculty to have done most for Yale by inspiring classmates with an admiration for scholarship" and the Warren Memorial High Scholarship Prize for the "highest academic rank for four years among B.A. candidates."
+He attended the University of Paris, receiving a M.A. in 1955 and Harvard University, receiving a M.A. in 1957.